nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

    right outer join oranges as o on a.price = o.price where a.price is null;</pre>

-This handles duplicate rows correctly and doesn&#8217;t include anything it shouldn&#8217;t.
-It&#8217;s necessary to use `UNION ALL` instead of plain `UNION`, which would eliminate the duplicates I want to keep.
-This may be significantly more efficient on large result sets, since there&#8217;s no need to sort and remove duplicates.
+This handles duplicate rows correctly and doesn't include anything it shouldn't.
+It's necessary to use `UNION ALL` instead of plain `UNION`, which would eliminate the duplicates I want to keep.
+This may be significantly more efficient on large result sets, since there's no need to sort and remove duplicates.

 ### Method 3: use a mutex table

-There&#8217;s a case where `UNION` won&#8217;t work: older versions of MySQL don&#8217;t support it.
+There's a case where `UNION` won't work: older versions of MySQL don't support it.
 All is not lost, though.

-I&#8217;ve written several articles explaining how to start with a set of mutually exclusive numbers (which I informally call a &#8220;[mutex table][2]&#8220;), then use the mutual exclusivity of the numbers to join things together in interesting ways.
+I've written several articles explaining how to start with a set of mutually exclusive numbers (which I informally call a "[mutex table][2]"), then use the mutual exclusivity of the numbers to join things together in interesting ways.
 This lets me simulate subqueries and unions on earlier versions of MySQL, for example.
 This approach seems like it might work well here, too.
-For the following queries I&#8217;ll assume my mutex table has the values 0 and 1.
-Here&#8217;s a baseline mutex query for these two tables:
+For the following queries I'll assume my mutex table has the values 0 and 1.
+Here's a baseline mutex query for these two tables:

 <pre>select * from mutex
     left outer join apples as a on i = 0